 All of the following must have the voter’s name, photograph, and an expiration date that is after the date of the election.

 - Current photo ID issued by the state, federal government or federally recognized Indian tribe or nation, which is not expired, including:

 - A voter ID card issued by the state (Note: voter ID cards will be accepted, despite not having photographs or expiration dates)

 - Military ID

 Early & Absentee Voting — OklahomaRequest an Absentee Ballot

-You can vote in person at your county Board of Elections office from Nov.
-3rd to Nov.
-5th at 2:00 p.m. before the election.
+You can vote in person at your county Board of Elections office from (2020 TBD) at 2:00 p.m. before the election.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-2nd.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than (2020 TBD).
+Then, when you complete your absentee ballot, it must be received by election day.